They rarely operate heavy machinery.

 , with a resulting Super Weight

 of 1, edging towards 2 in some cases.
-Character development almost always revolves around them learning Waif-Fu
+Character development usually revolves around them learning Waif-Fu

-, (simply because their native environment usually isn't dangerous at all, but the world outside it is) and taking a level in badass
+, becoming less naive, (simply because their native environment usually isn't dangerous at all, but the world outside it is) and taking a level in badass

 in general terms.